dimashidayat99/car_detection_system/README.md

 4.  **Download the YOLO11 Model:**
     -   Ensure the YOLO11 model file (`best.pt`) is located in the `runs/detect/train5/weights/` directory.
 If you have a different path, make sure to change the path inside the streamlit app code.
-    -   If you need to train your own model, follow the ultralytics documentation.
+    -   If you need to train your own model, follow my initial steps or the ultralytics documentation.

 ## 8. Deployment on Streamlit Cloud